Rami24t/Social-Network-Page-Imitation/README.md

 - Make necessary favicons, icons, logos, and images.
 - Take screenshots of the result of your work.

-## Social network Pages Imitation
+### Social network Pages Imitation - Planning, Structure, and Design

-### Planning - Imitation of the famous social network home page and of Pages inside it - DCI Group project (June 23.2022)
+Imitation of the famous social network home page and of Pages inside it - DCI Group project (June 23.2022)

 #### Part 1: